JoanBalado/Neuropsych_corrector_1.1/README.md

 ## 1.3.
 Installation

 Go to the R CRAN and download/install R-base (https://cran.r-project.org/bin/windows/base/old/).
 Just execute the binary.
-Then go the RStudio website and download the RStudio Desktop IDE (https://www.rstudio.com/products/rstudio/download).
+Then go to the RStudio website and download the RStudio Desktop IDE (https://www.rstudio.com/products/rstudio/download).
 Then, pull this repo and use the '/installation/R config.R' script to configure your workspace.
 This script just downloads and configure the dependencies.

 # 2. Usage